Mansplaining 101 for Men: Why We Do It

 I realize that mansplaining is a partisan term that implies a particular bent in the binary gender wars.
-But terms like mansplaining, which gain widespread use across the entire culture, always have some kernel of truth in them.
-The problem is, terms like this often get used to browbeat people or shut down conversations.
-At which point terms like mansplaining create reactivity in all of us, me included.
+But terms like mansplaining, which gain widespread use across the entire culture, do so because they have truth in them.

 So, yes, mansplaining is a harsh and unforgiving label for a particular mode of masculine communication in which men, in conversation with women, speak as if they are the acknowledged expert on a subject when they actually aren’t or at least aren’t the only one.
 There is a presumption of expertise.
 Especially is the subject is traditionally gendered; say, programming or engineering.
 Additionally, woman who may know more about said subject often can’t get a word in edgewise.
 This is a real thing.
 It happens.